Bobby Witt Jr. Preview, Player Props: Royals vs. Yankees

-Bobby Witt Jr., with a slugging percentage of .425 in his past 10 games -- including one home run -- will be in action for the Kansas City Royals versus the New York Yankees, with Clarke Schmidt on the mound, September 30 at 7:10 PM ET.
+Bobby Witt Jr., with a slugging percentage of .425 in his past 10 games -- including one home run -- will be in action for the Kansas City Royals against the New York Yankees, with Michael King on the mound, October 1 at 3:10 PM ET.

-He racked up three RBI (going 2-for-3 with a home run and a walk) in his last game against the Yankees.

 Sportsbook Promo Codes